Mirsaid-Abdullaev/Experimental-DOS-Simulator/README.md

-# NetSimliator - a small-scale LAN DOS tool in VB.NET, written by Mirsaid Abdullaev
+# NetSimulator - a small-scale LAN DOS tool in VB.NET, written by Mirsaid Abdullaev
 <li>Use only with prior permission from LAN admins</li>
 <li>Coded in VB.NET using Visual Studio 2022</li>
 <li>Feel free to submit PR's for any unattended bugs or oversights :)</li>